Resource Management Act 1991

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.

-Part 9A Freshwater farm plans
+Part 9AFreshwater farm plans

 217APurpose

-1. The purpose of this Part is to better control the adverse effects of farming on freshwater and freshwater ecosystems within specified districts, regions, or parts of New Zealand through the use of certified freshwater farm plans.
+1. The purpose of this Part is to better control the adverse effects of farming on freshwater and freshwater ecosystems within specified districts, regions, or parts of New Zealand through the use of freshwater farm plans.

 Notes